*FTC Disclosure - If you make a purchase through a link on this site, we may receive a small commission on the transaction - at no extra cost to you.*

-Why, you may ask, are women still drawn to these old fashioned lingerie undergarments that were all the rage in the 1800's?
+Why, you may ask, are we still drawn to these old fashioned lingerie undergarments that were all the rage in the 1800's?

-If you are searching for formal lingerie, that's more rigid, you'll likely benefit from the “Overbust” plus size corset.
+If you are searching for formal lingerie, that's more rigid, you'll likely benefit from the classic “Overbust” plus size corset.

 Instead of going this route, where chances are great the corset won't fit properly, opt for the length based on the size of your torso.